-Amazing whole egg mayonnaise made with an immersion blender in less than 3 minutes.
+This amazing immersion blender whole egg mayonnaise is ready in less than 3 minutes.
 You will never buy mayo again!

-You can flavor this delicious, thick mayonnaise to your liking, and there are so many different recipes that are just better when made with homemade mayo.
+Versatile: You can flavor this delicious, thick mayonnaise to your liking, and there are so many different recipes that are just better when made with homemade mayo.
+Like this Romanian Bouef Salad, I grew up with, or Purple Cabbage and Carrot Slaw.

 Most important tip: A few readers reported that the immersion blender mayonnaise doesn’t come together when blending.
 I’ve made this recipe what feels like a million times, and it never failed.
 The only thing that leads to failure is using a wrong-sized jar.